This fresh-tasting cucumber tomato salad is the perfect summer side dish and a lifesaver during those months when turning the oven on is unthinkable.

 - English cucumber: These cucumbers are long, thin, and elongated.
 They are firm and seedless.
 Their texture is perfect in a salad because they're not as mushy or watery as other cucumber varieties.
 They're also more flavorful because of their lower water content.

 - Red onions: Just ¼ cup and thinly sliced, to add sharpness to the salad without overwhelming it.
-I don't recommend using yellow or white onions.
-They are too sharp.
+You can use scallions instead of red onions.

 - Olive oil: It's important to use high-quality olive oil.
 Pick extra-virgin olive oil packaged in a dark glass bottle, and read the ingredients list to make sure it's pure olive oil and wasn't mixed with another oil.

-- Turn it into a complete meal by adding a cooked protein such as baked salmon, grilled chicken breast, or poached eggs.
+- Turn it into a complete meal by adding a cooked protein such as baked salmon, grilled chicken breast, or hard-boiled eggs, as shown in the photo below.

 Instructions